The Variety of Integrable Killing Tensors on the 3-Sphere: Introduction

-where $L$ is a special conformal Killing tensor\/\footnote{cf.\ \linkref{Definition}{def:SCKT}}. \end{enumerate} \end{theorem} Based on the algebraic description of Stäckel systems we derive an algebraic description of Benenti systems as well and answer \linkref{Question}{Q:Benenti}.
+Based on the algebraic description of St\"ackel systems we derive an algebraic description of Benenti systems as well and answer Question~\ref{Q:Benenti}.
 The answer is ``almost'', in the following sense.
-On one hand, there are Stäckel systems on $S^3$, which are not Benenti systems.
+On one hand, there are St\"ackel systems on $S^3$, which are not Benenti systems.
 So the answer is clearly ``no''.
 But on the other hand these are exactly the extensions of Killing tensors from $S^2$ and for $S^2$ the answer is easily seen to be ``yes''.

-From the algebraic description of Benenti systems we derive the following parametrisation of $\mathcal K(S^3)$, which is equivariant under the isometry group.
-This solves \linkref{Problem}{prob:solve}. \begin{theorem}[Equivariant parametrisation] The algebraic variety $\mathcal K(S^3)$ is the closure of the set of algebraic curvature tensors of the form
+From the algebraic description of Benenti systems we derive the following parametrisation of~$\mathcal K(S^3)$, which is equivariant under the isometry group.
+This solves Problem~\ref{prob:solve}. \begin{Theorem}[equivariant parametrisation] The algebraic variety $\mathcal K(S^3)$ is the closure of the set of algebraic curvature tensors of the form

-Here $\varowedge$ denotes the Kulkarni-Nomizu product\/\footnote{cf.\ \eqref{eq:Kulkarni-Nomizu}} and $\frac12g\varowedge g$ is the algebraic curvature tensor of the metric.
-That is, $\mathcal K(S^3)$ is the closure of the projective cone from the metric over the image of the Kulkarni-Nomizu square $h\mapsto h\varowedge h$, a map from symmetric tensors to algebraic curvature tensors.
-Remark that the apex lies itself in this image. \end{theorem} Since the set of algebraic curvature tensors of the form $h\varowedge h$ is invariant under the projective group $\mathbb P\GLG(V)$ of $S^3$, the answer to \linkref{Question}{Q:invariance} is ``almost'' as well.
-The reason is that although $\mathcal K(S^3)$ is not projectively invariant, this ``invariant part'' still contains the essential part of each Stäckel system unless it is an extension from $S^2$.
-But again, on $S^2$ the answer is easily seen to be ``yes''.
-Our answers to Questions I and II indicate that one should think of the space of integrable Killing tensors on the sphere as composed of strata, where the non-generic strata come from lower dimensional spheres.
+Here $\varowedge$ denotes the Kulkarni--Nomizu product\/\footnote{Cf.~Def\/inition~\ref{def:Kulkarni-Nomizu}.} and $\frac12g\varowedge g$ is the algebraic curvature tensor of the metric.
+That is, $\mathcal K(S^3)$ is the closure of the projective cone from the metric over the image of the Kulkarni--Nomizu square $h\mapsto h\varowedge h$, a map from symmetric tensors to algebraic curvature tensors.
+Remark that the apex lies itself in this image. \end{Theorem} Since the set of algebraic curvature tensors of the form $h\varowedge h$ is invariant under the projective group $\mathbb P\GLG(V)$ of $S^3$, the answer to Question~\ref{Q:invariance} is ``almost'' as well.
+The reason is that although~${\mathcal K}(S^3)$ is not projectively invariant, this ``invariant part'' still contains the essential part of each St\"ackel system unless it is an extension from~$S^2$.
+But again, on~$S^2$ the answer is easily seen to be ``yes''.
+Our answers to Questions~\ref{Q:Benenti} and~\ref{Q:invariance} indicate that one should think of the space of integrable Killing tensors on the sphere as composed of strata, where the non-generic strata come from lower dimensional spheres.
 Then each stratum is generated by Benenti systems and invariant under the projective group in the respective dimension.